AlgoMaster Logo

 Intuition

-Before diving into a full game-theory solution, there is a practical heuristic that works well.
-The insight comes from probability.
-For two random 6-letter words, each position has a 1/26 chance of matching.
-The probability of zero total matches is (25/26)^6, which is about 79.4%.
-That means roughly 4 out of 5 word pairs share no characters in any position.
+A simple probability argument leads to a heuristic that works well before reaching for full game theory.
+For two random 6-letter words, each position has a 1/26 chance of matching, so the probability of zero total matches is (25/26)^6, about 79%.
+Roughly four out of five random word pairs share no character in any position.

-Why does this matter?
-When we guess a word and get 0 matches back, we filter to keep only words with 0 matches against our guess.
-Since most word pairs have 0 matches, that group tends to be huge.
-The 0-match group is almost always the largest group, and a large surviving group means poor elimination.
+That skew matters for filtering.
+When we guess a word and get 0 matches back, we keep only words with 0 matches against the guess.
+Because most word pairs have 0 matches, this group is usually the largest, and a large surviving group means weak elimination.

 Algorithm